siddhi-potdar/social-distancing-ml/README.md

 # Ultimate Social-Distancing-ml
 An attempt to make a model that monitors whether or not social distancing cues are followed.
+Also, detects if a face-mask is worn or not.
 ## Technologies
 - Python 3.5 (or above)
 - OpenCV